nearform/covid-green-app/venue-check-in/README.md

 };
 ```

+Add two new screens to `AppStack`:

-Add the new venue history screen to the settings in `AppStack`:
+- the venue history screen to settings;
+- the new information page the the risky venue alert;

 ```typescript
 const AppStack: React.FC = ({route}) => {